 Evolution refers to the change in hereditary features of a species over a long period of time, driven by natural selection and genetic variation.
 This process leads to the development of new species and the adaptation to changing environmental conditions.

-The gradual change of a species over a long period of time is known as evolution.
-This process occurs through natural selection, genetic mutations, and other mechanisms that lead to changes in the genetic makeup of a population over generations.
-Evolution is driven by factors such as environmental pressures, competition for resources, and reproduction.
+The change in hereditary features of a species over a long period is known as evolution.
+Evolution occurs through processes such as natural selection, genetic drift, and mutation, leading to changes in the genetic makeup of a population over generations.
+These changes can result in the emergence of new species with different traits and adaptations.

 If a biome could change over a very long period of time, it could gradually evolve as a result of factors like climate change, geological shifts, or human impacts.
 This slow transformation may lead to the emergence of new species, alterations in vegetation patterns, and shifts in ecosystem dynamics to adapt to the changing environment.